anthonyshew/devtionary/docs/javascript/data-types/string.md

 ### In Conversation

-> A Javsacript string is much like text on a billboard, the lines of a book, or anywhere or else that you can read some text characters!
+> A Javascript string is much like text on a billboard, the lines of a book, or anywhere or else that you can read some text characters!

 ---